lipinght/PBICookbook/AdvAnalytics/AIVisualLab.md

 ![ad.png](images/ad.png)

-4. Click **publish** on the ribbon on home tab.
+4. Click **publish** on the ribbon on home tab.(skip if you dont have power bi service access)

 ![qa10.png](images/qa10.png)

 5. Choose the workspace you created in the [prerequisite](Prerequisite.md#provision-workspace), click **select**.
-You might be prompted to give your pbix a name and save it before publish you have not saved your pbix before.
+You might be prompted to give your pbix a name and save it before publish you have not saved your pbix before.(skip if you dont have power bi service access)

-6. After the report is published, you can go to the report by clicking **Open xxxx.pbix** in Power BI, or go to power bi workspace, and navigate to the report that you published.
+6. After the report is published, you can go to the report by clicking **Open xxxx.pbix** in Power BI, or go to power bi workspace, and navigate to the report that you published.(skip if you dont have power bi service access)

-7. Click on **get insights**, then click on **Anomalies in Sales**
+7. Click on **get insights**, then click on **Anomalies in Sales**(skip if you dont have power bi service access)

 ![ad0.png](images/ad0.png)

-8. You can now click through different anomalies and see explanations.
+8. You can now click through different anomalies and see explanations.(skip if you dont have power bi service access)

 ![ad01.png](images/ad01.png)